adan-shaw/adan_srv/README.md

 # so welcome you to comment,give me some good advice ...
 # and maybe you can give me a job ...

-# If this project has any infringement, please let me know, here's our contact email, thank you.
+# if this project has any infringement, please let me know, here's our contact email, thank you.
 # email:adan_shaw@qq.com.

+# and if you want to reprint this project please indicate the source from https://github.com/adan-shaw/adan_srv